-The three main types of adult, chronic, or persistent, idiopathic inflammatory myopathies are polymyositis, dermatomyositis, and inclusion body myositis.
+The three main types of adult, chronic, or persistent, idiopathic inflammatory myopathies are polymyositis, dermatomyositis, necrotizing myositis, and inclusion body myositis.

 Orbital/Ocular Myositis (OM)

 Orbital or Ocular Myositis (OM) is an extremely rare autoimmune disorder which affects the extraocular muscles of the eye, which are muscles that control eye movement.
 Orbital Myositis frequently manifests with orbital pain and diplopia (double vision).
 Usually OM impacts young to middle-aged adult women.
 Treatment is often successful but there is no cure.